 Research indicates that uterus didelphys malfunction affects one in 3000 women.
 This particular anomaly accounts for 8 to 10% of all Mullerian anomalies.

 Yes, women with a double uterus can have a completely normal life.
-This includes sexual intercourse, pregnancy, as well as delivery.
+This includes sexual intercourse and pregnancy, as well as delivery.

 However, there are cases when a double uterus may result in multiple miscarriages.
 Those with a history of abortion are at a higher risk of infertility.
 It is best to consult a fertility expert to devise a plan to enhance fertility potential and safe delivery.